-Figure 3: Classification performance of EC and FC depending on sessions and subjects.
+Figure 3: Subjects classification using EC and FC.
 A) Classification pipeline used to assess the performance on subject identification.
 The full set of connectivity measures (here EC) over all fMRI sessions was split into two groups: a train set and a test set.
 We applied a standardization using z-score over the elements of each session matrix (see Eq.
 12 in Methods).
-We trained the classifier – with or without applying PCA – and evaluated the classification accuracy on the test set.
-B) Performance of multinomial logistic regression (MLR, left panel) and 1-nearest-neighbor (1NN, right panel) classifiers when increasing the number of sessions per subject used as training set with Dataset A1 (6 subjects with about 50 sessions each).
+We trained the classifier – with and without previously applying PCA – and evaluated the classification accuracy on the test set.
+B) Performance of multinomial logistic regression (MLR, left panel) and 1-nearest-neighbor (1NN, right panel) classifiers when increasing the number of sessions per subject used as training set with Dataset A1.
 The mean (solid curve) and standard deviation (colored area) were calculated for 100 repetitions with cross-validation.
-C) Same as B when varying the number of subjects using Dataset B, using a single training session per subject (leaving 9 sessions to classify for each subject).
-D) Extracted links that contribute to the classification with both datasets, obtained using feature recursive elimination (FRE).
-E) Overlap between the two signatures for Datasets A1 and B when increasing the number of selected links (indicated on the x-axis, in the order of RFE rankings).
+C) Same as B when varying the number of subjects using Dataset B, using a single training session per subject (9 sessions per subject as test test).
+D) Extracted links that contribute to the classification with both datasets, obtained using recursive feature elimination (RFE).
+E) Overlap between the two signatures for Datasets A1 and B as a function of selected links.
 The curve represents the amount of common links in the data.
-The shaded area represents different quantiles of the surrogate distribution of common links under the null-hypothesis of random rankings.
-The red color of the curve indicates a p-value < 0.001 when considering more than 1% of the total links (namely 40 links).
+Shaded areas represent different quantiles of the surrogate distribution of common links under the null-hypothesis of random rankings.
+The color of the curve indicates the probability of the corresponding amount of common links under the null-hypothesis.